Cinnamon Roll Cake

 /

 This is the baked cake prior to adding the glaze.
 You can see the texture of the cake, with its hills and valleys.
 There are tunnels where the topping melted through the cake–excellent.
 You will also see that there are some lighter parts where there is only cake.
 Everything else is a mix of cake and topping, generally with the topping resting above and the cake below.
-Click on the picture to get an enlarged view.

 /